 Greenacres is a medium-sized city located in the state of Florida.
 With a population of 39,676 people and 14 constituent neighborhoods, Greenacres is the 76th largest community in Florida.

-Greenacres is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greenacres is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greenacres is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Greenacres who work in office and administrative support (14.58%), sales jobs (10.62%), and management occupations (9.11%).
+There are especially a lot of people living in Greenacres who work in office and administrative support (13.90%), sales jobs (10.99%), and maintenance occupations (9.11%).

-In terms of college education, Greenacres is nearly on par with the US average for all cities of 21.84%: 18.86% of adults 25 and older in Greenacres have a bachelor's degree or advanced degree.
+The percentage of adults in Greenacres who are college-educated is close to the national average for all communities of 21.84%: 20.46% of the adults in Greenacres have a bachelor's degree or advanced degree.

-Greenacres is a very ethnically-diverse city.
+Greenacres is an extremely ethnically-diverse city.
 The people who call Greenacres home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Greenacres, accounting for 41.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Greenacres residents report their race to be White, followed by Black or African-American.
-Greenacres also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.88% of the city’s residents.
-Important ancestries of people in Greenacres include German, Haitian, Irish, and English.
+Important ancestries of people in Greenacres include Haitian, Irish, German, and English.

 The most common language spoken in Greenacres is English.
 Other important languages spoken here include Spanish and French Creole.